 Canada offers a world of opportunities.
 Suppose you want permanent residency or a long-term visa in Canada.
-In that case, one of the first documents you will need is a police clearance certificate for Canadian immigration purposes.
+In that case, one of the first documents you will need is a Criminal Record Check for Canadian immigration purposes.
 This certificate verifies whether or not the potential candidate has a criminal record, and it is an essential requirement for most Canadian immigration programs.

-A police clearance certificate is a judicial record extract, in the form of an authorized certificate, that confirms an individual's clean background.
-The IRCC, or Immigration, Refugees and Citizenship Canada, utilizes the Police Clearance Certificate to ensure the safety and security of its operations.
-IRCC requires a PCC from:
+A Criminal Record Check is a judicial record extract, in the form of an authorized certificate, that confirms an individual's clean background.
+The IRCC, or Immigration, Refugees and Citizenship Canada, utilizes the Criminal Record Check to ensure the safety and security of its operations.
+IRCC requires a Criminal Record Check from:

-The process for obtaining a police clearance certificate varies from country to country.
+The process for obtaining a Criminal Record Check varies from country to country.
 You must adhere to the rules and regulations of your country.
 As a broad spectrum, you must visit your local police station or the national authority for the police record.
 They will need original documents for identification of the person, and these are submitted for authorization.
 Sometimes, they also use fingerprint authorization to ensure the safety and prevent identity theft.
 For a detailed input on country-specific requirements, you can go to this website.

-Some countries do not issue a PCC until they get an official request from the IRCC.
+Some countries do not issue a Criminal Record Check until they get an official request from the IRCC.
 In such cases, you have to:

 Canada: In Canada, immigration applicants need to provide a “criminal record check” document to support their application.